Current Legal State of the Vaping Industry

 Despite their rapid rise to fame, development and implementation of regulations on the vaping industry have been quite slow.
 In the past several years, the vaping community has enjoyed a lenient legal environment.
 However, the federal government has taken into its hands the task of regulating the industry, leaving many vapers and vaping businesses with a yet uncertain future looming over them.

 What is Vaping?

 A vape is a battery-powered device that holds eLiquid which contains nicotine, flavorings, and bases that turns into vapor when heated.
 Vape eLiquids contain varying strengths of nicotine, but they don’t produce harmful combustion products like toxins and tar that cause harm to the human body and the environment.
-Vaping is believed to be a healthier alternative to smoking and thought to be an effective smoking cessation device.

 The vape first entered the Chinese market in 2004 and was first introduced as a medical delivery device.
 It later evolved when it entered the western market and is now largely known for its sophisticated cigarette-like look with many features and controls including, but not limited to, creating thicker vapors and operating at higher wattages.